How to Colorfully Teach French Adjectives with 4 Sharp Strategies and 8 Activities

 This will guarantee exposure to a diverse range of French adjectives and will facilitate assimilation of new vocabulary.
 The more your students are in contact with genuine French content, the faster they’ll absorb new knowledge and be able to intuitively use and recognize these adjectives.

 As a general rule, it’s best to only incorporate authentic content into your lessons.
 Avoid the stuff that’s made for students as much as possible.

 To keep lessons interesting—as well as stimulate all four major language skills—be sure to pick from a variety of topics and formats, including French videos, books, newspapers articles, blog posts and podcasts.
 The more diverse the content and sources are, the greater the range of adjectives your students will encounter.

 If you don’t know where to start, this article will help you find the best online resources for native French content to add to your lessons.

 Watch video clips in class and ask students to describe the characters.
-You can find videos all over the internet, but for a large amount of videos with corresponding subtitles in French, we recommend FluentU.

 The more abundant students are in their descriptions, the better.
 The objective here is to get them to use as many adjectives as possible.